+- dredging works in a navigable channel;29

+- open-cast coal mine;30

-- alteration to an urban development plan comprising a series of industrial construction projects 19.
+- alteration to an urban development plan comprising a series of industrial construction projects.31

-Lastly, several Member States took the view that projects or plans not subject to national authorisation schemes are falling outside the ambit of Article 6(3).
+Several Member States took the view that projects or plans not subject to national authorisation schemes are falling outside the ambit of Article 6(3).
 In effect, the first phrase of that provision merely requires that 'any plan or project' shall be subject to appropriate assessment without requiring a formal development consent procedure.
 However, given that the second sentence of that paragraph requires that 'the competent national authorities shall agree to the plan or project', a formal consent procedure is implicitly required.
-In effect, a consent procedure should be required to ensure that, firstly, reasons are given as to why environmental damage is being permitted, and secondly, so these reasons can be used to guide appropriate compensatory measures20.
-What is more, given that developers are required to limit their impacts on the site's integrity as much as possible, formal consent is needed in order to properly set out the mitigation measures.
+In effect, a consent procedure should be required to ensure that, firstly, reasons are given as to why environmental damage is being permitted, and secondly, so these reasons can be used to guide appropriate compensatory measures.
+What is more, given that developers are required to limit their impacts on the site's integrity as much as possible, formal consent is needed in order to properly set out the mitigation measures.32